-The City will select City officials or a bank or trust company to act as paying agent (the "Paying Agent").
+The City has selected Bond Trust Services Corporation, Roseville, Minnesota ("BTSC"), to act as paying agent (the "Paying Agent").
+BTSC and Ehlers are affiliate companies.
 The City will pay the charges for Paying Agent services.
 The City reserves the right to remove the Paying Agent and to appoint a successor.